markski1/SAMonitor/README.md

 You may specify a `version` parameter.
 Example: `http://sam.markski.ar/api/GetMasterlist?version=0.3.7`

-It is a relatively high-quality masterlist, since rather than functioning as a hastily-updated text file or database, it only provides servers which are actively running.
+It is a relatively high-quality masterlist: It is both automatically and manually pruned of repeated and illegitimate servers regularly.
+It omits servers which are password protected or have been offline for more than 6 hours.

-Servers which failed to be online in the last ~6 hours are not included in this list (but are re-added when they return).
+To ensure fairness, the position of every server in the list is shuffled every 30 minutes.

 If you wish to use SAMonitor's masterlist in SA-MP, check out [SA-MP Masterlist Fix](https://github.com/spmn/sa-mp_masterlist_fix)!